ManthanKeim/Goa-Monument-Detector/README.md

 Preprocess photos using the Vision framework and classify them with a Core ML model.

-## Project Screenshots on LocalHost
+## Project Screenshots on iPhone11Pro

 <p float="left">